abhisheksaxena1998/redditflairdetectorfinal/README.md

   12. randomforest_on_url.ipynb in this file classifier is applied on dataset using URL as the only feature.
   13. logistic_regression_applied_to_combined_features.ipynb in this file logistic regression is applied to the dataset taking                 (title+url+comments) as combined features and gives a maximum accuracy of 77.90%.
   14. random_forest_on_combined_features.ipynb in this file Random Forest is applied to the dataset taking (title+url+comments) as             combined features and gives accuracy of 74.37%.
+  15. application.py is the main file that runs the applicaton on flask.

 Predicted accuracies:

-Accuracy given by Random Forest Classifier is 74.372 on combined features when together url,title and comments are used as features.
+1. Accuracy given by Random Forest Classifier is 74.372 on combined features when together url,title and comments are used as features.

-Accuracy given by Logistic Regression is 77.90 on combined features when together url,title and comments are used as features.
+2. Accuracy given by Logistic Regression is 77.90 on combined features when together url,title and comments are used as features.

-Accuracy of Logistic Regression applied only to url as feature is 60.91.
+3. Accuracy of Logistic Regression applied only to url as feature is 60.91.

-Accuracy of Random Forest Classifier applied to url is 59.30.
+4. Accuracy of Random Forest Classifier applied to url is 59.30.

+As evident from above I have used combined features url + title + comments as maximum accuracy is achieved using this.
+I too have used CountVectorizer for fitting purpose and LogisticRegression,RandomForest to classify the flair.